dreamcatcher-tech/network/Inbox/2024-11-19 1158 cursor needs foreach loops.md

 When reconciling, consider the changed file against every other file, and look for mutual changes.
 Then of all the changed files during recon, compare them with each other file one by one, making the next layer of changes.
 Continue until some stability threshold is reached.

+Needs meta controls, where a chat can call up some tools that will work on files, rather than contents.